LFA Brexit Statement

 - EU nationals or their family members, currently in higher education, and who are assessed as eligible to receive loans and/or grants from the SLC, will continue to receive these loans and grants until they finish their course.
 This applies to all student finance from the SLC for students in England for which EU nationals are eligible.
 This includes loans to cover tuition fees (for those resident in the EEA for three years), loans and grants for maintenance (limited to those resident in the UK for at least five years), and some other grants and allowances.

-The UK Government has confirmed that EU students enrolling in the 2019/2020 academic year will be eligible for the same funding and support as those in 2018/19.
+The UK Government has confirmed that EU students enrolling in the 2020/2021 academic year will be eligible for the same funding and support as those in 2019/20 and 2018/19.
 It has also been confirmed that students’ eligibility will continue throughout their course and applies to both undergraduate and postgraduate courses.
-For further information, please refer to the UK Government’s EU funding support page.
+For further information, please refer to the UK Government's Student Finance page.

-To keep up-to-date on how Brexit will affect Higher Education, please visit the UCEA website.
+To keep up-to-date on how Brexit affects Higher Education, please visit the Government's website.

 For futher information on how Brexit may affect your studies please visit Office for Students website - Brexit advice for students.